Since 2017, the Diocese of Manchester has been integrating care for the environment into its strategy, training, investments, and communications.

 Join the Eco Diocese community

-The Manchester Eco Diocese Facebook page is a great palce for sharing ideas, asking questions and signposting to resources related to Creation care and climate action in churches and communities.
-Share your progress and let us know if your church receives an Eco Church award or has a good news story to share.
-Join one of the regular Eco drop-in sessions on Facebook.
+The Manchester Eco Diocese Facebook page is a great place for sharing ideas, asking questions and signposting to resources.
+You can share your progress and let us know if your church receives an Eco Church award or has a good news story to share!

 For help or advice on environmental issues, please contact the Diocesan Environment Officer.
-The role is carried out by Grace Thomas and Clive Hamilton as a job share.
-You can contact them at firstname.lastname@example.org
+The role is carried out by Grace Thomas, who you can contact at email@example.com.

 Take a look at our Grants support page - could you get a grant to boost one of your eco projects?

-Support cycling and find out if your church will be on a Beeway.
+Support cycling and find out if your church is on a Beeway.